plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 Open a ticket 'Add support for Python 3' in the GitHub repo of the add-on and create a new branch named **python3** as well.

-Use the coredev buildout to have setup that contains everything needed for the Python 3 porting of an add-on.
+Until Plone 5.2 is released you can use the coredev buildout to have setup that contains everything needed for the Python 3 porting of an add-on.
 Here are the steps that are needed to do that:

 .. code-block:: shell